saikiran76/HacktoberFest2k22/README.md

 ## Note regarding Mailchimp authorization
 -The API key that has been inluded in the code file may not work, it could be unauthorized access if you try with it.
--Create your own API key while resolving the issue locally after cloning the project.
+-Instead Create your own API key while resolving the issue locally after cloning the project.
 -After the issue has been resolved, you can remove the API keys and your auth in the code, leave it blank and make pull-request.
 </div>